thi-truong/thi-truong.github.io/_pages/research.md

 Suite of Pb isotopes will be collected to test for heterogeneity the underlying mantle source.

-#  Juan Fernández Islands

-## Examination of trace element signature, Pb isotopes with He-Sr-Nd isotopes
+#  Juan Fernández Islands: Trace elements, Pb isotopes with He-Sr-Nd isotopes

 <img src="/_pages/research-figure02-juan-fernandez-islands.png" alt="Overview of the two main islands of the Juan Fernández chain.
 Bottom middle shows map view of subaerial islands, and cross-section showing topography and bathymetric features (depth in m).
 The island on the right, Robinson Crusoe (Mas a Tierra) consists of group I and II lavas which represent a late shield-building stage and post-shield phase.
 The island on the left, Alexander Selkirk (Mas Afuera) consists of Group III basalts which represent the shield phase." width="600px">